MicrosoftDocs/architecture-center/docs/data-science-process/team-data-science-process-for-data-scientists.md

   - **Optimization**: Provides tools and methodologies to continuously optimize workloads.
 Optimization means that you use resources efficiently and manage costs effectively.

 - **Development and collaboration**: Use [Azure Synapse Analytics](/azure/synapse-analytics/overview-what-is) to develop, test, and deploy analytics solutions and provide a collaborative environment for data scientists and engineers.
-We recommend that you use the Synapse Analytics platform to handle big data, such as one terabyte and above, and for machine learning, and artificial intelligence (AI) modeling.
+We recommend that you use the Synapse Analytics platform to handle big data, such as one terabyte and more, and for machine learning and artificial intelligence (AI) modeling.
 Features of Azure Synapse Analytics include:

   - **Unified experience**: Provides a unified experience to ingest, prepare, manage, and serve data for immediate business intelligence and machine learning needs.